 - Select the relevant receipt from the grid.

 - Scan the SKU barcode of the first pallet, as well as any associated track-by's to verify accuracy (or manually enter any values that need to be modified), enter the quantity received, then tap Next.

 Note: If using a consumer device, you must first select a line item from the grid to verify the received SKU before you can begin scanning.

 - If the pallet has a unique license plate value, scan the MU label.

 - If you need the system to assign a license plate, select Auto Assign ID, then select a Movable Unit Type.

 - If you are receiving multiple pallets under one line item, select Split Movable Unit to split each pallet into individual line items.

 - Tap Add.

 - If you are receiving more than one SKU, repeat Steps 5 and 6 until all SKUs are verified.

-- If you modified any of the expected values, a 'Line Mismatch' message appears and a new line item populates in the grid with a red check and no 'expected quantity'.
+- If the actual quantity received differs from the expected quantity, a 'Line Mismatch' message appears and a new line item populates in the grid with a red check and no 'expected quantity'.